Overweight / obesity

 • complex treatment of obesity consists of:

-• diet with a 15-30% reduction in energy content compared with the usual diet in a patient with stable weight; the reduction in energy is achieved mainly by restricting fats
+• diet with a 15-30% reduction in energy content compared to the usual diet in a patient with stable weight; the reduction in energy is achieved mainly by restricting fats

 • a Mediterranean diet is recommended